eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 # #{page.title}

+This is the fifth leg in the Tour of Ceylon.
+The [previous leg](../sequences) looked at sequences.
+Now we will cover Ceylon's type system in more detail.

 ## Narrowing the type of an object reference

 In any language with subtyping there is the (hopefully) occasional need to